 Dwarf baby tears need steady CO2 injection (10 – 30 mg/l) to thrive successfully.
 It can be quite difficult (frankly saying, close to impossible) to grow lush, dense carpets for long periods without CO2 and fertilizer supplementation.

-Fertilizers like Flourish Excel is well accepted by Cuba and it will result in noticeable growth improvements after a while.
+Fertilizers like Flourish Excel are well accepted by Cuba and it will result in noticeable growth improvements after a while.
 Iron supplement is also essential as the plant is known to be susceptible to iron deficiencies which often leads to the presence of yellow shoots.

 Important: If you keep shrimp in the tank, I would highly recommend reading my articles: